The Night We Met

 "The Night We Met" is a song recorded by American band Lord Huron for their second studio album, Strange Trails (2015).
 Following its inclusion in the Netflix series 13 Reasons Why, "The Night We Met" entered the record charts in several countries, including in Australia, Canada, France, the United Kingdom, and the United States.
-It was certified triple platinum by the Recording Industry Association of America for combined sales and streaming figures exceeding three million units.
-The song, as of September 6, 2025, has amassed over 3.2 billion streams on Spotify.
+It was certified eleven times platinum by the Recording Industry Association of America for combined sales and streaming figures exceeding eleven million units.
+The song, as of January 25, 2026, has amassed over 3.5 billion streams on Spotify.

 Background

 "The Night We Met" was written and produced by frontman Ben Schneider, and mixed by Rick Parker.
 It was recorded at Whispering Pines in Los Angeles, California.

-Lyrics
+Music and lyrics

+The song has a length of 3:28.
+It is composed in the key of A major and a 9/8 and 12/8 mixed meter that moves at a tempo of 60 beats per minute, where each beat is three eighths.
+Schneider's vocal range spans one octave, from F♯4 to F♯5.

 "You never fully move on from someone you've shared something so powerful with, for better or for worse, they haunt you for the rest of your life.
 That's an impossible ghost to get rid of, there's no spell, no incantation for that."